Endeyr/pokecards/README.md

-# Pokémon Trading Card Collection Builder
+# Pokécards - Pokémon Trading Card Collection Builder

 ## Description

-The Pokémon Trading Card Collection Builder is a web application built with Django, Python, and JavaScript.
+Pokécards is a web application built with Django, Python, and JavaScript.
 It allows users to build and manage their Pokémon trading card collections online.

 ## Features